AsahiLinux/docs/SW:Keyboard-Layouts.md

 There's also "German (Switzerland, Macintosh)", but it fails to preview.
 Since I didn't find any issues with the above, I don't know the benefits of the Macintosh variant.

+Note that in Switzerland, there are four national languages: German, French, Italian and Rumantsch.
+German and French have their own XKB keyboard layout variants ("French (Switzerland)") but identical physical layouts.
+The above applies to the German variant, I don't know much about the French variant.

 ### System configuration
 ```
 fnmode:3